edgarfinn/React-Intermediate-Reference/README.md

 ---
 Automatically navigating the user around the application.

 The History library holds an array of paths that the browser has requested.
-Using paths that have been allocated to a Route components within our ```BrowserRouter``` method, by adding an endpoint to history array, we can redirect users to that endpoint.
+Using paths that have been allocated to a Route components within our ```BrowserRouter``` method, by adding an endpoint to the history array, we can programme the application to redirect users to that particular endpoint requests.

 To recap, our BroswerRouter's Routes currently looks like this: